 Transportation in Australia

 Sydney AirportSydney links Australia to all the other continents, hence Sydney’s airport is the most crowded and used airport in the country.
-Once arrived, travelers can chose between domestic flights, trains or buses to go to other cities.
-Due to the big distances, the most recommended mean of transport is the plane.
-Within the cities, travelers can choose between the public transport, walking / biking or renting a car.
+Once in Australia, travelers can choose between domestic flights, trains or buses to go to other cities.
+Due to the long distances, the most recommended means of transport is the plane as it helps to cut down on travel times immensely.
+Within the cities, travelers can choose between taking public transport, walking, biking or renting a car to get around.

-When arriving and departing from Australia, travelers use either Sydney Kingsford Smith International Airport (SYD) or Melbourne International Airport (MEL).
+When arriving and departing from Australia, travelers typically use the Sydney Kingsford Smith International Airport (SYD) or the Melbourne International Airport (MEL) as they are the two largest hubs in the country.

 Sydney Kingsford Smith International Airport is Australia’s largest airport and is located at 8 km / 5 miles from the city center.
 There are 35 airlines which serve the airport, connecting Sydney to destinations all over the world.
 Sydney airport is the only Australian airport which provides connections to every continent.